MicrosoftDocs/learn/learn-pr/azure/mr-digital-twin-build-scene/includes/5-exercise-wind-farm.md

 ## Open the MainScene Scene

-1. In the **Project** panel, select **Assets > Scenes > MainScene**.
+In the **Project** panel, select **Assets > Scenes > MainScene**.
 Any **Save** actions will overwrite the original **MainScene**, which is the intent of this learning path.

     :::image type="content" source="../media/main-scene.png" alt-text="Screenshot of the Unity editor with the one underscore build 3d scene loaded.":::

-2. After you've added the Scene you would prefer to work with, remove any other unwanted Scenes by right-clicking and **Remove Scene**.

     > [!NOTE]
     > The **Assets > Scenes > CompletedScene** contains configuration, scripts, and relevant pointers to the final Scene.
 This Scene has been supplied to provide a ‘complete’ Scene representing all components and assets, but it will still require further configuration before it can be used (viz., Maps SDK and Azure Services).

-To add a terrain to your Scene, choose whether you would like to add static, predefined terrain, or connect to the Bing Maps service to retrieve dynamic map data.
-Try adding both the static and dynamic terrain, then removing the one you don't want.
+We'll explore the benefits of static maps and dynamic maps in this module, starting by adding the static terrain and then adding the Maps SDK terrain.

 ## Add Static Terrain

 1. In the Project Panel, open the **Assets > Art > Prefabs** folder
 2. Drag the Terrain Model named **Static Terrain** into the scene editor window
 3. With the Static Terrain object selected in the **Hierarchy** Panel on the left, the **Inspector** window on the right will show the **Position, Rotation, and Scale** parameters under the Transform section.
-Position the terrain using the Position coordinates `(X = -1.25, Y = -0.59, Z = 2)` so that the Static Terrain is in front of the user at startup.
+Position the terrain using the Position coordinates `(X = -1.25, Y = -0.59, Z = 2)` so that the Static Terrain is to the front left of the user at startup.
 4. Save the scene under the **File > Save** menu option.

     :::image type="content" source="../media/static-terrain-position.png" alt-text="Screenshot of the Unity inspector with the static terrain prefab selected and the transform component in view.":::